sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 In addition, you could customize the Liberty environment for IDA as *optional steps*

 * Specify environment variables by using *server.env* files.
-  You can use *server.env* files at the installation and server levels to specify environment variables for IDA such as ENGINECONFIG_DATADIR.
+  You can use *server.env* files at the installation and server levels to specify environment variables for IDA such as **ENGINECONFIG_DATADIR**.
 For example:

   ```
   # IDA working directory data path